- Home

 "If you played a game forever, expected value is your average result per play.
 Positive EV = profitable long-term.
 Negative EV = you'll lose over time.
 It's the mathematical way to evaluate risky decisions."

-Why it matters: Expected value is the foundation of rational decision-making under uncertainty.
-It's used in gambling, insurance, investment, and game theory.
+Why it matters: Expected value is the mathematical foundation of rational decision-making under uncertainty.
+It is used in gambling odds, insurance premium pricing, stock portfolio valuation, and game theory strategy.